acimovicuwu/ProjectBeta/README.md

 .then((t) => eval(t)))
 ```
 3. You can now close the console.
 The good answers should be highlighted by background opacity.

+## HOW TO DETECT

+Currently there is no way...

+## HOW TO PREVENT

+Prevent this exploit by marking wrong answers and than marking it by hand.

+## WHEN WILL WE HAVE A PATCH

+Soon(is) i expect around March

+## IS THIS ILIGAL

+If you are student you can get in truble.

+## HOW TO SPREAD AN ISSUE

+Email quizzies at: support@quizizz.com
+With your conserns.